 Metacognition

 One of the issues that has arisen is how critical thinking is developed and sustained.
 One method according to Philip Tetlock of Princeton is for the analyst to consider their own method of cognition (Tetlock & Gardner, 2016).
 Metacognition could be defined in a phrase, “thinking about how one thinks,” and it may be one of the most human of the personal characteristics.
 The term metacognition is of recent advent compared to critical thinking; it was first advanced by Flavell late in the 20th Century.
 He stated that metacognition refers to knowledge and to cognition about cognitive phenomena and broke that down further into subsets of metacognitive knowledge and experience (Flavell, 1976).
-This section will concentrate on relating the warfighters’ self examination experience and how that should and could impact their metacognitive knowledge, and therefore, their ability to command. cf. The fictional, but insightfully rendered, Shakespearean characters Fluellen and Gower (Shakespeare, 1599) in Henry the Fifth, or a host of others exhibit some of the paralyzing self-reflections that are more craven than creative.
-Some critical thinking is put to good purpose by theorists of great reputation and a sincere drive to advance the cause of their nation and minimize bloodshed of their countrymen, e.g. Clausewitz (1832), Mahan (1890), Hart (Danchev, 1998), and Scales.
+This section will concentrate on relating the warfighters’ self examination experience and how that should and could impact their metacognitive knowledge, and therefore, their ability to command. cf. The fictional, but insightfully rendered, Shakespearean characters Fluellen and Gower (Shakespeare, 1599) in Henry the Fifth exhibit some of the paralyzing self-reflections that are more craven than creative.
+Some critical thinking is put to good purpose by theorists drive to advance the cause of their nation and minimize bloodshed of their countrymen, e.g. Clausewitz (1832), Mahan (1890), Hart (Danchev, 1998), and Scales.
 (Scales, 1976).
-Today, junior officers have gone from being enforcers of the General’s battle orders, to now being entrusted to make decisions of global significance and respond to situations with appropriate proficiency.
+Today, junior officers have gone from being enforcers of the General’s battle orders, to now being entrusted to make decisions of global significance and respond to situations with sophistication.

 While metacognition has garnered a lot of academic interest and a plethora of professional papers, the warfighters may wonder what applicability it has for them.
 There have been some studies, albeit more anecdotal than statistically pure, that have shown a high correlation between metacognitive activity and performance in intellectual fields (Romainville, 1994).
 But, not all uses of metacognition are universally seen as beneficial.
 The thrust of many of these arguments seem to be that sometimes focusing on understanding the process by which one learns, is more a distraction than an aid, e.g one cannot learn to ride a bicycle by thinking about it.
 History is replete with examples of battles being lost because the leader was paralyzed by indecision and examples of battles won by a leader’s just “picking up the flag and saying follow me” (Tolstoy, 2008).
 There has been significant discussion about times when metacognition is not productive (Mathematics Educator, 2020).
 Being alerted to such issues, the authors maintain it is a vital skill for the warfighter, based on operational defense experience and on significant scholarly study.

-Natural language processing
+Natural Language Processing